-The school is open at 7:05 am.
-All students should enter the building through the gated entrance near the bus lot.
+The school is open at 7:00 am.
+All car riders and walkers should enter the building at the front office.
 Parents entering in the morning should enter through the front office and sign in.
 A valid photo ID is required.
-The Ebinport Safety Patrol and teachers are outside in the mornings to help students get out of vehicles and enter the school building beginning at 7:20 am unless there is inclement weather.
-Students who arrive before 7:30 am will go to their designated grade level location which is supervised by staff each morning.
+The Ebinport Safety Patrol and teachers are outside in the mornings to help students get out of vehicles and enter the school building beginning at 7:15 a.m. unless there is inclement weather.
+Students who arrive before 7:30 a.m. will go to their designated grade level location which is supervised by staff each morning.
 There should be no student drop-off in the parking lot.
 Parents who walk their children in should park and use the crosswalk.